 In treating acute pain, minimally invasive procedures of local anesthetics with or without corticosteroids offer some diagnostic and therapeutic value.
 Studies show variable levels effectiveness with this treatment.

 Psychologically-based assessments and therapies are essential to any comprehensive pain management program.
-Whether it is group therapy, relaxation therapy, cognitive behavioral therapy, psychotherapy; some combination of these interventions is necessary to achieve success.
+Whether group therapy, relaxation therapy, cognitive behavioral therapy, psychotherapy, some combination of interventions is necessary to achieve success.

 Increasingly, alternative therapies are being applied to acute pain and are popular among clients.
 Evidence for effectiveness of chiropractic techniques and acupuncture has been proven effective in managing various pain conditions.

-Changes in lifestyle including exercise, weight loss, diet control, and smoking cessation are also important ways of controlling pain and medicating long term damage to the body.
+Changes in lifestyle, including exercise, weight loss, diet control and smoking cessation, are also important ways of controlling pain and lessening long-term damage to the body.